Kerch: Archaeology

 Archaeological digs in Kerch were launched under Russian auspices in the middle of the 19th century.
 Since then the site of ancient Panticapaeum city on Mount Mithridat has been systematically excavated.
 Located nearby are several ancient burial mounds (kurgans) and excavated cities.
 Kerch takes part in UNESCO's "Silk Road" programme.

-Treasures and historical findings of Kerch adorn the collections of major museums around the world.
+Treasures and historical findings of Kerch adorn the Lapidarium in Kerch and the collections of major museums around the world.
 Such as: the Hermitage, the Louvre, the British Museum, the Berlin Museum, the Moscow State Museum of fine arts and many others.

 Currently, excavations at ancient fortresses of Kerch are led by scientists from Russia, Ukraine, and Poland.